samsonng98/New-Feature-to-an-Online-Course-App/README.md

 # Online-Course-Final-Project
-An updated version of the online course app with added assessment feature where students can take exams.
+Updated the online course app with an added assessment feature, allowing students to take exams.
+This commit includes changes to both frontend and backend components to support the new functionality.